 - Among high school students, sexually active students who identify as LGB are less likely than heterosexual students to have used a condom during last sexual intercourse .

-Adolescent Pregnancy, Abortion, and Birth RatesThe unintended pregnancy rate among teens age 15-19 declined by 28% from 2008 to 2011 .
-The highest rates of unintended pregnancy are among young adult women in their early twenties .
+Adolescent Pregnancy, Abortion, and Birth RatesThe unintended pregnancy rate among women age 18-19 declined by 20% from 2008 to 2011, while the rate among women age 15-17 declined 44% .
+When women who are not sexually active are excluded from the analysis, the highest rates of unintended pregnancy are among teens age 15-19, followed by young adult women in their early twenties .
 Women of color also experience disproportionately high rates of unintended pregnancy, but pregnancy rates among black and Hispanic teens are declining steeply .
 Between 1990 and 2013, the pregnancy rate among women age 15-19 declined dramatically to a rate of 101 pregnancies per 1,000 sexually experienced teen women .
 The rate more commonly cited includes all female teens, not just those who have had sex -- that rate fell to 43 per 1,000 in 2013, the lowest it has been in at least 80 years .
 About 5% of all females in this age group became pregnant .
 Among teens, 18-19 year old women have disproportionately high rates of pregnancy .
 Teens who identify as lesbian, gay, or bisexual have higher rates of pregnancy involvement than heterosexual teens .